It’s 2020 and SEO is an altogether different ball game today than what it used to be 10 years back.

 Use hyphens (instead of underscore) to separate different strings.
 This makes the URL clean and easier for the user to guess the content on the page.

 In addition, opt for a user-friendly URL structure for your entire website.
 Something that both search engines and the user can remember and relate to, but without any compromise to your business goals.

 For e.g., a permalink structure like ‘yourdomain/this-is-test-post’ is preferred by many websites, but if you are a news website you may want to follow a date wise structure like ‘yourdomain/2019/08/15/this-is-a-test-post’.

 Read our detailed URL SEO Best Practices Guide.

-Heading tags are extremely important because they provide a logical structure to your content and make it skimmable.
+Optimizing heading tags is extremely important because they provide a logical structure to your content and make it skimmable.